HBNC LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, April 24, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Horizon Bancorp, Inc. ("Horizon" or the "Company") ( HBNC) of a class action securities lawsuit.
+NEW YORK, April 27, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Horizon Bancorp, Inc. ("Horizon" or the "Company") (NASDAQ: HBNC) of a class action securities lawsuit.

-The lawsuit on behalf of Horizon investors has been commenced in the United States District Court for the Eastern District of New York.
-Affected investors purchased or otherwise acquired certain Horizon Bancorp, Inc. securities between March 9, 2022 and March 10, 2023.
+CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Horizon investors who were adversely affected by alleged securities fraud between March 9, 2022 and March 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) the Company maintained deficient internal accounting controls relating to its classification of certain loan balances and securities; (ii) as a result of the foregoing deficiencies, throughout 2022 the Company issued quarterly financial statements containing errors that would require subsequent revision; (iii) restatement of the foregoing financial statements would hinder the Company's ability to timely file its annual report for 2022; and (iv) as a result, the Company's public statements were materially false and misleading at all relevant times.

-WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Horizon during the relevant timeframe, you have until June 20, 2023 to request that the Court appoint you as lead plaintiff.
+WHAT'S NEXT?
+If you suffered a loss in Horizon during the relevant time frame, you have until June 20, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.